Advertisement-NordVpn Black Friday

 • the aids and benefits you receive

-Quotient familial reflects your niveau de vie (standard of living).
+Quotient familial reflects your standard of living (niveau de vie).

-The higher your quotient familial is, the more you pay for services like cantine (school cafeteria).
+The higher your quotient familial is, the more you pay for services like school cafeteria (cantine).
 You need to be an allocataire (benefit recipient) of la Caf (Caisse d’Allocations Familiales) to get your quotient familial (and to claim family benefits).
-You can get an attestation de quotient familial (proof of quotient familial) on your CAF mon compte (my account) area.
+You can get an attestation de quotient familial (proof of quotient familial) on your CAF user account.

 Attestion de quotient familial is a justificatif you need to provide when your kids go to the school cafeteria (cantine).